 On June 23, 2020, certain affiliates of each Occidental Petroleum Corp., The Blackstone Group and GSO Capital Partners each filed a complaint (collectively, the "Rejection Lawsuits") against Mesquite and certain of its subsidiaries requesting, among other things, that the Bankruptcy Court not approve the rejection of certain commercial agreements, as set forth in the Settlement Agreement, in connection with Mesquite's Comanche Asset.
 The commercial agreements contemplated by the Settlement Agreement that the Partnership and its subsidiaries entered into on June 30, 2020 will not become effective until, among other things, the Rejection Lawsuits have been resolved in favor of the SN Debtors and the Bankruptcy Court has approved the rejection of the certain commercial agreements underlying the Rejection Lawsuits.
-If the Rejection Lawsuits are not resolved by October 1, 2020, then the parties to the Settlement Agreement may terminate the Settlement Agreement pursuant to its terms.
+The Rejection Lawsuits were not resolved by October 1, 2020, and as a result the parties to the Settlement Agreement may terminate the Settlement Agreement at any time pursuant to its terms.
+To date, none of the parties of the Settlement Agreement have provided notice of termination.

 Any development that materially and adversely affects Mesquite's operations or financial condition, including the failure to favorably resolve the Rejections Lawsuits or termination of the Settlement Agreement, could have a material adverse impact on us, including but not limited to impairment losses on fixed assets.
 For additional information on the risks associated with our relationships with Mesquite, please read "Part I, Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on March 13, 2020 ("2019 10-K").